 followed.
 What are these specs?
 Continue reading and you will end up

-- The slats must be narrow enough, ideally 2 inches wide so that your baby does not get his head or leg stuck in it.
+The slats must be narrow enough, ideally 2 inches wide so that your baby does not get his head or leg stuck in it.

 When it comes to Comfort vs Style, Comfort is the clear winner.

+We have a detailed section on baby furniture.
 If you are not co-sleeping with your baby and need to find a good nest for your little birdie to snooze in all day long, keep in mind the safety factors that have been discussed above before going out looking for baby cribs.